Exactly How to Hike Black Elk Peak in South Dakota (From a Local)

 If you’re reading this post, you are definitely interested in hiking to the top of Black Elk Peak and finding out how long it takes to hike the Black Elk Peak trail in South Dakota.

 It is the highest point in the U.S. east of the Rockies.
 It is a scenic trail with spectacular views of the Black Hills.
-It is also a great work out!
+It is also a great workout!

 Hiking to Black Elk Peak from Sylvan Lake Trail #9 is roughly 7.4 miles round trip and will take about 3-4 hours to complete.

-Being from the Black Hills of South Dakota near Custer, my favorite route to hike to Black Elk Peak is from Sylvan Lake Trail #9.
+Being from the Black Hills of South Dakota near Custer, my favorite route to hike to Black Elk Peak is Sylvan Lake Trail #9.
 Sylvan Lake is located in Custer State Park, so you’ll need to purchase a day pass to enter and park in the parking lot.

-The trail is open year-round; however you may encounter snow or ice hiking in the winter and then mud during the spring.
+The best times of year to hike to the top is late spring through early fall (May through September).
+The trail is open year-round; however, you may encounter snow or ice hiking in the winter and then mud during the spring.

 The Black Hills have mountain weather which means it tends to thunderstorm in the afternoons.
-You definitely don’t want to be at 7,000+ feet in elevation in a lightning storm (yikes!).
+You definitely don’t want to be at 7,000+ feet in elevation in a lightning storm.